 Who could say no to that?

-But here on the cusp of another summer, an important question lingers: Apart from the cringe-worthy moniker, is the dad bod an acceptable standard of health?
+An important question lingers: Apart from the cringe-worthy moniker, is the dad bod an acceptable standard of health?
 Not aesthetically, but medically?

 It all depends on you.